ping-shuo-hao/qubikos/README.md

 ## 📌 Overview

-QUBIKOS generates benchmark circuits that respect a given hardware topology and ensures the minimal number of SWAP gates is known.
-This allows for accurate assessment of SWAP insertion efficiency in quantum compilers and layout synthesis tools.
+QUBIKOS generates benchmark circuits that respect a given hardware topology and ensure the minimal number of SWAP gates needed is known.
+This allows for an accurate assessment of SWAP insertion efficiency in quantum compilers and layout synthesis tools.

 ## ⚙️ How to Use